'Amor animi arbitrio sumitur, non ponitur'- 'We choose to love, we do not choose to cease loving'.—Syrus

 Thus, I had remained in Galicia, as I sought to escape the dour and merciless encumbrance I felt strongly.

-The days and nights I spent weeping at the shoreline, with such sullen transparency.
+For many days and nights I spent weeping at the shoreline, with such sullen transparency.

 The island I lived was in the ancient province of Galicia, Spain.
 It was located in the edge of the western part of the country.
 The island’s population was reflected in the very loyal inhabitants that had remained, after the threat of the French sanguinary incursion into Spain.